 Awareness of how our mind works allows us to take steps to counter the confusion and mistakes that come about when we operate from our usual place of non-awareness.
 It helps us to be more compassionate, aware, and understanding parents and human beings.
 On the other hand, we become less susceptible to manipulation by others.

-Transformative Parenting® weaves threads of knowledge drawn from my experience in areas such as parenting, medicine, spirituality, psychology, and martial arts.
-Without those experiences, Transformative Parenting® would not have been discovered.
+Transformative Parenting® weaves threads of knowledge drawn from experience in areas such as parenting, medicine, spirituality, psychology, and martial arts.
+Without those experiences, it would not have been discovered.

-I want to share those discoveries with you.
-I offer my book, a parenting magazine, a newsletter, the ability to interact with me here and on social media, and the opportunity to engage with me in lectures and workshops both online and in person.
+I offer you my book, this website, a newsletter, the ability to interact with me here and on social media, and the opportunity to engage with me in lectures and workshops both online and in person.
 Take advantage, please!
-Then put your understanding into practice, and pass the knowledge along.
-Send me your ideas for improvement, and consider a donation of money, skill, or time to the Institute for Transformative Parenting.
+Put your understanding into practice, and pass the knowledge along.
+Send me your ideas for improvement, and consider a donation of skill, time, or money to the Institute for Transformative Parenting.

 I wish you and your child every blessing!
 May your experience together be both joyous and enlightening!